biobankinguk/biobankinguk/postman/README.md

 ```

 For testing on a local environment, where a security certificate may not be configured, the `--insecure` flag must be used to avoid additional errors.

+## Running In Postman

+These tests can also be imported, and ran via Postman.
+In Postman use the importer under `File > Import > Folder`.
+This will import all tests and the template environment to be used in Postman.